Raymond-cpp/FPGA-Alarm-Clock/README.md

 # FPGA-Alarm-Clock
-A Verilog-based digital alarm clock implemented on the Nexys A7 FPGA board.
+A Verilog-based digital alarm clock implemented on a Nexys A7 FPGA board.

 ## Input/Outputs